 If your employees have cards connected to the account, review their charges.
 Many issuers allow primary cardholders to set lower charging limits or locks on employee cards, so take advantage of those features if they’re available.

 Are business credit cards with no personal guarantee worth it?

-The information about the Brex Corporate Card for Startups, Shell Small Business Card, Sam’s Club Business Mastercard, and OfficeDepot OfficeMax Business Credit Card has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuer.
+*All information about the SVB Innovators Card, Ramp Corporate Card and Office Depot OfficeMax Business Credit Account has been collected independently by Bankrate and has not been reviewed or approved by the issuer.